joemcmahon/Csgrouper/README.txt

 tonal properties which yield a harmonious aspect in spite of the lack of dominant position in the 18 notes scale.
 Feel free to sculpt on it!

-2: http://www.emilbarton.net76.net/data/ contains an "xpace-flute_raw-csg.mp3"
+2: http://www.emilbarton.net76.net contains an "xpace-flute_raw-csg.mp3"
-and a quickly transformed (sculpted) version of the same part named "ballad.mp3".
+and a quickly transformed (sculpted) version of the same part named "ballad.mp3" as well as their corresponding score files.
-These sound files can also be heard from http://www.wix.com/emilbarton/data.